THIS IS WHERE YOUR JOURNEY BEGINS

 The group lead themselves through the show caverns.

-Groups are taken through the show caverns by experienced mine guides.
+Groups are taken through the show caverns by an experienced guide.

 SEMI-DEEP LEVEL VISIT

 A part guided tour of the show mine combined with a simple caving activity.
-The group wear helmets, lamps and overalls; they will be crawling in places and will get a little dirty.
+The group wear helmets, lamps and overalls.
+You will be crawling in places and may get a little dirty.

 DEEP LEVEL VISIT

-The group are kitted out with helmets, lamps, overalls and wellies and go on a caving activity, that involves crawling and scrambling down to 200ft underground, through ancient cave and mine workings.
+The group are kitted out with helmets, lamps, overalls and wellies and go on a full caving activity.
+The trip involves crawling and scrambling down to 200ft underground, through ancient cave and mine workings.
 A parent or legal guardian must accompany their child.

 LOCATION FOR TV & FILM

-After you’ve unearthed the hidden world of the caves and local mining history, it seems silly not to make the most of all that the Royal Forest of Dean and surrounding areas have to offer.
-Discover more nature, discover new adventures, discover more history and discover how far your legs can take you on one of many stunning walking routes.
-Discover it all:
+After you’ve unearthed the hidden world of the caves and local mining history, make the most of what the Royal Forest of Dean has to offer.
+Discover more nature, new adventures, more history and discover how far your legs can take you on one of many stunning walking routes.
+Discover: